StenElling/ADA/Project ADA/README.md

 Identify interesting patterns and shifts of these over times.
 Compare and link the different data sets.
 For example link movement patterns to civil status.

 Milestone week 4 (29/11)
-Look for correlations between moving patterns and local amenities (the number of school, availability of public transport, supermarkets etc).
+Look for correlations between moving patterns and local amenities (the number of schools, availability of public transport, supermarkets etc).
 Investigate some interesting patterns in more detail and find sutiable ways for visualising these.

 # Questions for TAa
 Add here some questions you have for us, in general or project-specific.